bnoi/MAARS/doc/BfSeg_manual.md

  ![][bfseg_interface]

 And Run!
 Several seconds later, a prompt will be displayed to use [adjustable watershed][ad] plugin (or not) to make the segmenation even better.
+To note that, this optimization will not work on Fiji.
+Since it doesn't support `compile and run` option.
 If you are working on yeast cell, you won't need to change the parameters in `Preference` panel.